Viaplay Xtra: Rugby Union

-On 30 April 2018, Premier Sports announced they have signed a landmark partnership to broadcast every game from the Guinness PRO14 live in high-definition across the UK for at least the next three years, with no less than 21 games (one per round) shown live free-to-air on FreeSports.
+On 30 April 2018, Premier Sports announced they had signed a landmark partnership to broadcast every game from the Guinness PRO14 live in high-definition across the UK for at least the next three years, with no less than 21 games (one per round) shown live free-to-air on FreeSports.

 Snooker

-Snooker is now being shown on FreeSports, beginning with the 2020 Championship League and then following up with continued televised coverage of the 2021 Championship League.
-The channel is now the primary television broadcaster in the UK and Ireland for the Championship League, where previously it had only been available via betting websites.
+Snooker was shown on FreeSports, beginning with the 2020 Championship League and then following up with continued televised coverage of the 2021 Championship League.
+The channel was the primary television broadcaster in the UK and Ireland for the Championship League, where previously it had only been available via betting websites.